Main tourists spots

 Prague is said to be the most tolerant city in the world.
 It is not easy to come across a person born in Prague as people from all over the Czech Republic and the world live here.
 Foreigners love Prague because it welcomes them with open arms and without prejudice.
 People come to Prague to study, work and most of all to have fun.
 Because Prague has a big heart.

 What are the Czech people?

-Affordable prices are one of the indisputable advantages of Prague.
+Affordable prices are one of the particular advantages of Prague.
 Accommodation options are more than diverse.
-If you are looking for cheaper accommodation, you will find a wide choice of nice hotels, hostels and motels.
-However, you can also go for luxury hotels.
+If you are looking for cheaper accommodation, you will find a wide choice of beautiful hotels, hostels, and motels.
+However, you can also go to luxury hotels.

 There is very nice price checker with Prague and New York: https://www.numbeo.com/cost-of-living/in/Prague

 You will also experience keen prices in high-quality restaurants, where you can enjoy large amounts of food for next to nothing.
 Besides, entry fees of the omnipresent historical buildings are not expensive either, when compared to other cities of similar significance.
 Don't forget to visit Café Imperial or Mincovna restaurant.

 When compared to other European cities, Prague is smaller.
 Still, it has its “travel and transport” specifics that are good to know.
 Thanks to our practical information you're wandering through Prague will be more comfortable and completely stress-free.

 The Czech Republic is a member of the European Union and also a part of the Schengen Area.
 Travelling is thus very easy for the member state citizens who don’t have to present their passports or ID cards when crossing borders.

 Probably the best in nowadays (2017) is to use Google map or Apple map on your smartphone, because both platforms support Prague public transport, offline map, Sights description, etc.